 2019 Q4 – Prepare your business for holidays, vacations and commercial festivals in China

-For the last quarter of 2019 and the Chinese Independence Day, which is China’s most significant national holiday, we have created a brief list of events and holidays, as well as answers to some frequently asked questions- on which dates the Chinese economy is at an almost shut-down, how many days off Chinese employees are entitled to, and how this affects your supply chain and the roads and hotels across China.
+For the last quarter of 2019 and the Chinese National Day, which is China’s most significant national holiday, we have created a brief list of events and holidays, as well as answers to some frequently asked questions- on which dates the Chinese economy is at an almost shut-down, how many days off Chinese employees are entitled to, and how this affects your supply chain and the roads and hotels across China.

 Mid-Autumn Festival– September 13th, 2019 (Zhōngqiūjié, 中秋节) is the second grandest festival in China after the Chinese New Year.
 The day is also known as the Moon Festival, as at that time of the year the moon is at its roundest and brightest, symbolizing togetherness and reunion in Chinese culture.
 Today, the holiday is celebrated by eating “moon cake”, or yuebing (月饼), the sweet pastry made from wheat or rice flour and sugar you can find in every city in China during September.
 Most Chinese go in a three-day vacation, from September 13th to September 15th.

 China’s National Holiday – October 1st – 7th, 2019 (Guóqìngjié, 国庆节), is celebrated every year on October 1, and marks the declaration of the People’s Republic of China in 1949.
 This festive day is held all over China and the Chinese are taking a 7-day vacation, also called the “Golden Week” in which many businesses in China are closed for the holiday and hotel prices soar.

 Most factories and companies in China work 7 days a week throughout the year, and the “golden week” that occurs twice a year is a concentrated vacation and a rare period in which the business world in China stops by.